Updated June 2017

 The original electrical converter cannot be modified.
 Replacements that charge at higher voltage also charge faster.
 That, however, can only partially assist.

 The limitation is that most converters produce 13.6-13.65 volts.
 Lighting and appliances, however, need 11.8 to 12.7 volts.
 Converters are intended for RV owners having 230 volts most of the time.
 That 13.6-13.65 volts thus enables makers to use cable far thinner than needed when running from a 12 volt battery.
 As a result, part or all of that RV’s related cable deliberately drops up to one volt.
 That’s fine on 230 volts.
 But not when battery powered.

 At least 80% of all RVs globally have these converters.
 In the USA it’s a probable 95%.
 Most RVs using such converters have that lightweight cabling: it’s much cheaper.

 Replacing the converter

 Electrical converters in RVs work well for their intended usage.
 They do not work well for extended free camping.
 If free camping is in mind there is little choice but to replace them.

-With decent wiring in place (or in the unlikely event if will be adequate as is), the ideal solution is to install a BMS (Battery Management System) that includes the 100% recommended dc-dc alternator charging, plus solar regulation, and often a 15-35 amp multi-phase charger, plus energy monitoring.
+With decent wiring in place a good solution is to install a battery management system.
+These includes the 100% recommended dc-dc alternator charging, plus solar regulation.
+Many have also a 15-40 amp multi-phase charger.
+Plus energy monitoring.

-It can alternatively be done using separate units such as a dc-dc alternator charger, and a serious multi- stage 110/2130 volts battery charger.
-If so, buy all from the same maker (or vendor) to ensure that they are 100% compatible.
+You can alternatively use separate units.
+These may be a dc-dc alternator charger, and a serious multi- stage 110/2130 volts battery charger.
+Buy all from the same vendor to ensure they are 100% compatible.